-- Impact of high oil and gas prices on the olefins and polyolefins business: What will be the impact on demand growth and new capacity?
-For example, little to no new capacity in Japan, the U.S. and Western Europe. - Middle East capacity build up: How much and how soon?
+- There was significant de-stocking in the value chain and subsequent demand loss in 2008.
+When will the value chain re-stock and what will the impact on volume be?
+For example, when the automotive industry recovers, it can be anticipated that polypropylene demand will improve. - In the short term, operating rates will fall significantly and profitability is set to further decline.
+In this context, and against a background of a fragile world economy, what degree of capacity rationalisation might be anticipated if industry margins and profitability are to recover? - Middle East capacity development: How much and how soon?
 The Middle East is currently the main investment focus for many companies.
 While some of these have been delayed for a variety of reasons, they are now coming to fruition and this will have a strong impact on world trade.
 Moreover, the number of countries building new plants is also increasing (Figure 2).